quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-cordova-apps/app-icons-cordova.md

 ## Icon Genie CLI

 ::: tip
 We highly recommend using the [Icon Genie CLI](/icongenie/introduction), because it consumes a source icon and automatically clones, scales, minifies and places the icons in the appropriate directories for you.
-When needed, it also tells you what tags you'll need to add to your /src/index.template.html file.
+When needed, it also tells you what tags you'll need to add to your /index.html or /src/index.template.html file.
 :::

 Quickly bootstrap the necessary images with Icon Genie CLI.
 For a complete list of options, please visit the [Icon Genie CLI](/icongenie/command-list) command list page.